Tazekrittma/Employee-Management-Program/README.md

 You can run these tests by opening the Test Explorer window in Visual Studio and clicking "Run All".

 ## Credits
-This Hangman game was developed by Massinissa TAZEKRITT.
+This program was developed by Massinissa TAZEKRITT.